See the latest news updates and press releases from OPA and HHS.

 In preparation for this anticipated demand for family planning services in Texas, and given Every Body Texas’ experience providing Title X family planning services across the state, OPA is granting a single-source supplemental grant award in October to Every Body Texas to enable the grantee to expand provision of emergency contraception and other family planning services to clients across the state through their existing Title X network.

 The action in Texas is just one of many needs that drives an increased demand for family planning services that may exceed the current capacity of an impacted Title X provider network.
 OPA announced funds available specifically to support public and private nonprofit entities that are experiencing an increase in demand for family planning services to enable them to expand provision of emergency contraception and other family planning services to meet the increased demand both within and outside of the state.
 See the funding opportunity forecast for more information.

 Fact Sheet: Notice of Proposed Rulemaking Ensuring Access to Equitable, Affordable, Client-Centered, Quality Family Planning Services

-April 14, 2021—The U.S. Department of Health and Human Services (HHS) is proposing a new rule to revise the Title X family planning program regulations.
-The Notice of Proposed Rulemaking (NPRM), entitled “Ensuring access to equitable, affordable, client-centered, quality family planning services” will be open for comment for 30 days starting 4:15 p.m., April 15, 2021.
-HHS welcomes public comment on this proposed rule.
+May 18, 2021—The U.S. Department of Health and Human Services (HHS) has proposed a new rule to revise the Title X family planning program regulations.
+The comment period for the Notice of Proposed Rulemaking (NPRM), entitled “Ensuring access to equitable, affordable, client-centered, quality family planning services” closed on May 17, 2021.
+All comments on the proposed rule received by the deadline are under review.

 Office of Population Affairs Statement on Proposed Revision of Title X Regulations